LeiYinghao-0606/LMGNN/README.md

 # LMGNN: Long-Range Graph Data Modeling with Mamba Attention for Recommender Systems

-This repository provides the official implementation for our AAAI 2026 paper : " LMGNN: Long-Range Graph Modeling for Recommender Systems ".
+This repository provides the official implementation for our paper : " LMGNN: Long-Range Graph Modeling for Recommender Systems ".

 ## Requirements